PEOPLE

 M.Arch, B.Arch Design, ARBV, RAIA

-Andre Bonnice is a registered architect in the state of Victoria and a director of Simulaa.
-His professional experience prior to establishig Simulaaconsists of +15yrs in architectural practice including at Minifie van Schaik Architects, NH Architecture, Sauerbruch Hutton in Berlin and at McBride Charles Ryan.
+Andre Bonnice is a registered architect and a director of Simulaa.
+His professional experience prior to establishig Simulaa consists of +15yrs in architectural practice including at McBride Charles Ryan, NH Architecture, Sauerbruch Hutton in Berlin and at Minifie van Schaik Architects.
 Andre gained invaluable experience working on the design and delivery of award-winning residential and educational projects as well as larger institutional and public projects and competitions.
-Andre also maintains strong links to academia holding a teaching position at The Melbourne School of Design, the University of Melbourne and previously at the RMIT School of Architecture and Monash Art Design and Architecture.
+Andre also maintains strong links to academia as a Lecturer, Creative Practioner at The Melbourne School of Design, the University of Melbourne and previously at the RMIT School of Architecture and Monash Art Design and Architecture.